pureskillgg/glhf/README.md

   This function has access to the configuration loaded via `parameters`.
 - Use `createProcessor` to define the business logic for handling each event.
-  This function is registered with the [Awilix] container as a factory function, thus is can access all dependencies registered using `registerDependencies`.
+  This function is registered with the [Awilix] container as a factory function, thus it can access all dependencies registered using `registerDependencies`.

 ### Handler Factories